 Gastroenteritis is an infection of the gut (intestines) with viruses, bacteria or other microbes.
-You may develop diarrhoea, sickness (vomiting), tummy (abdominal) pain and other symptoms.
+You may develop diarrhoea and vomiting, tummy (abdominal) pain and other symptoms.

 - Dizziness or light-headedness.